ccallawa/alyvix_doc/getting_started/install.rst

 Installation and Upgrade
 ************************

-Before installing Alyvix, first check that your setup meets the system requirements.
+Before installing Alyvix, first check that your environment meets the system requirements.
 If it does, you will then need to install Python on your Windows machine before installing Alyvix itself.